-Used by more than 10,000 unique organizations for everything from litigation to internal investigations to responding to government requests, Relativity reduces risks and helps you control costs associated with identifying, collecting, and analyzing electronic data.
+Used by more than 12,000 unique organizations for everything from litigation management to internal investigations to responding to government requests, Relativity reduces risks and helps you control costs associated with identifying, collecting, and analyzing electronic data.

 Relativity helps government agencies—such as DOJ and EPA—quickly investigate data and identify key issues.
 Easy-to-use collection, processing, computer-assisted review, email threading, and production features support criminal and civil investigations, as well as your FOIA responses.

-Used by 190 of the Am Law 200, Relativity provides a comprehensive e-discovery solution for hold through production, as well as solutions for the mobile attorney.
+Used by 195 of the Am Law 200, Relativity provides a comprehensive e-discovery software solution for legal hold through production, as well as solutions for the mobile attorney.
 Streamline your existing workflows, meet intense deadlines, create cost efficiencies, and achieve results for your diverse client base.

 “Relativity is a mature product that is reliable, quick, and enables us to avoid exporting, reimporting, and worrying about duplicate copies of documents.”

 “We trust Relativity for each stage of the e-discovery life cycle.”